johnston9/MS3-Shot-Caller/README.md

 - If a user uploads an incorrect URL the image will not render and an error is logged to the console but I have default images set by inline onerror code.
+  I also have a aria label with the same message as the default image for screen readers.

 <p align="center"><strong>Images page</strong></p>
 <h2 align="center">